-Many of the veterans falling out under special needs categories require services above and beyond what the original grant was for.
-Services such as Military Sexual Trauma counseling end of life and bereavement counseling, or learning how to function with a severe mental health condition.
-These services, many times, require individuals with special training and certifications to act as counselors.
+Many of the veterans falling out under special needs categories require services beyond what the original grant was for.
+Services such as Military Sexual Trauma counseling end of life and bereavement counseling or learning how to function with a severe mental health condition.
+These services often require individuals with special training and certifications to act as counselors.
 Many non- profit agencies do not have the funding capabilities to sustain licensed practitioners on staff.
-Special Needs grants provide additional funding to allow for those individuals to be hired and to provide for additional services necessary for the veterans to achieve the greatest level of self-sufficiency.
+Special Needs grants provide additional funding to allow those individuals to be hired and to provide additional services necessary for the veterans to achieve the greatest level of self-sufficiency.

-Resolved, That: Vietnam Veterans of America aggressively advocate for legislation forward that would extend the Homeless Veterans with Special Needs due to expire on September 30, 2015.
+Resolved, That: Vietnam Veterans of America aggressively advocate for legislation forward that would extend the Homeless Veterans with Special Needs due to expire on September 30, 2019.